About the Diocesan Missionary Team

 Retreats will be segregated to 6th–8th grade and 9th-12th grade.
 Themes for retreats will consist of Confirmation, Evangelization (Who is Jesus?), Going Deeper in Your Faith (Why Catholic?), and Family Retreat.

-To schedule the DMT for a retreat or to receive more information about becoming a missionary, please contact Jessica Jenkins in the Office of Youth Ministry at email@example.com.
+Scheduling the DMT for 2019-2020 is now available.
+To schedule the DMT for a retreat or to receive more information about becoming a missionary, please contact Jessica Jenkins in the Office of Youth Ministry at firstname.lastname@example.org.

 Meet the DMT!